Skip to content

 File Sharing and Shadow IT Risk

 Shadow IT — unauthorized applications employees use without IT knowledge — emerges quickly in remote work environments.
-Employees default to personal Dropbox, Google Drive, or iCloud for convenience, without realizing those consumer services lack the audit logs, access controls, data loss prevention (DLP), and compliance certifications your business needs.
-A file shared via personal cloud storage is outside your monitoring and outside your compliance boundary.
+Employees default to personal Dropbox, Google Drive, or iCloud for convenience, without realizing those consumer services lack the audit logs, access controls, data loss prevention, and compliance certifications your business needs.

-Enforce a policy that all business file sharing happens through approved platforms.
+Enforce a policy that all business file sharing happens through approved platforms like business-grade cloud storage.
 Configure those platforms to restrict external sharing by default, require password-protected and time-limited links for any external file shares, and notify file owners when documents are accessed by external parties.

 Home Network Security and Multi-Factor Authentication

 Your employees' home networks become extensions of your business network the moment they access company resources from home.
-Most home networks are minimally secured: ISP-provided routers often ship with documented factory-default admin credentials, receive firmware updates infrequently, and share bandwidth among work devices, personal devices, and IoT equipment like smart TVs, security cameras, and voice assistants.
-If any device on the home network is compromised, an attacker can use it as a foothold to observe traffic or pivot to the connected work device.
+Most home networks are minimally secured: ISP-provided routers often ship with documented factory-default admin credentials, receive firmware updates infrequently, and share bandwidth among work devices, personal devices, and IoT equipment.

 Multi-Factor Authentication on Everything